 - Autonomous Exadata Infrastructure: Choose an Autonomous Exadata Infrastructure for your container database.
 See Creating an Autonomous Exadata Infrastructure Resource for more information.

-Optionally, you can change the maintenance type for your Autonomous Container Database.
-The maintenance type choices are Release Update (RU) and Release Update Revision (RUR).
+Optionally, you can change the default scheduling and maintenance patching type for your Autonomous Container Database maintenance.
+The patch type choices are Release Update (RU) and Release Update Revision (RUR).
 The Release Update setting installs only the most current release update, while the Release Update Revision installs the release update plus additional fixes.
-For more information, see Release Update Introduction and FAQ (Doc ID 2285040.1) in the My Oracle Support online help portal.To change the Autonomous Container Database maintenance type
+For information about Release Updates (RUs) and Release Updatate Revisions (RURs), see Release Update Introduction and FAQ (Doc ID 2285040.1) in the My Oracle Support online help portal (MOS login required).To configure the Autonomous Container Database maintenance type and scheduling

 The following Advanced Options are available: